JNPLZ/JNPLZ/README.md

 # Hi, there!

-My name is Jennifer Pelz, I'm a senior software developer and software architect based in Karlsruhe, Germany.
+My name is Jennifer Pelz, I'm a freelance senior software developer, software architect, and technical product lead.
 I love the frontend, the cloud, clean code and software architecture in general.
-I work in a self organized and hierarchy-free company.

 I'm a Certified Professional for Software Architecture (Advanced Level), certified by the International Software Architecture Qualification Board ([iSAQB®](https://www.isaqb.org/)).